 Yes, Built Bars are a heart-healthy protein bar option.
 Built Bars have low sugar content and high fiber content.
-This combined with the fact they use a limited amount of ingredients makes them a great choice for health-minded individuals.
+This combined with the fact they use a limited amount of ingredients makes them a great choice for health-minded individuals and fitness enthusiasts alike.

 Do Built Bars Cause Bloating?

 Built Bars can cause bloating for some people.
 We didn't experience any stomach issues but some people have a hard time digesting protein powders and Built Bars are made with whey protein isolate.
 Those with lactose intolerances or other gastrointestinal issues should be cautious when consuming protein bars such as Built.
-Or you can check out the 12 Best Lactose-Free Protein Powders Of 2022.
+Or you can check out the 12 Best Lactose-Free Protein Powders.

 Where Are Built Bars Made?

 As we mentioned above, Built Bar was founded in Utah and has never left.
 The company still manufactures all its products in American Fork, Utah, and employs over 300 hundred people.

 If you're in the Weight Watchers program and on the lookout for low-carb protein bars that taste good then you should give these a try.
 With the current flavors and Built Bar ingredients, each one will be 3 WW points.
 So when you're craving a candy bar grab one of these next time but don't eat the whole box in one sitting.